kirill-dorkin/be/README.md

 Built with **Next.js, TypeScript, Tailwind CSS, and MongoDB**, the system provides a fast, scalable, and user-friendly solution for laptop repair management.

 ## Authentication
 Regular visitors do not need to register.
 When they open the site, they automatically have the `user` role and can submit repair requests.
-Administrators and workers sign in with an email and password on the `/login` page.
+The `/login` page is reserved for employees and administrators.

+## Requesting a Repair
+Visit the home page and click **Request Repair** to view contact details.
+Call or message us to schedule your service.
+Online request forms will be added soon.

 ## How to Use This Laptop Service Management System